Pontrhydyfen: History

-Famous people
+Notable people

-Pontrhydyfen was the birthplace of actor Richard Burton, Broadway theatre and musical star Ivor Emmanuel who was also in Zulu, international opera singer Rebecca Evans, singer and songwriter Geraint Griffiths, and actor Mark Frankel.
+Pontrhydyfen was the birthplace of the actor, Richard Burton, Broadway theatre and musical star Ivor Emmanuel who was also in Zulu, international opera singer Rebecca Evans, and singer and songwriter Geraint Griffiths.
 The Richard Burton Appreciation Society is based in the village.

-Points of interest

-The hills surrounding the village are home to a number of mobile phone masts that are prominent markers on the horizon:
+Visitor destination

+Due to its location close to Afan Forest Park, the area is a gateway for mountain biking.
+The valley offers the best places for mountain biking in South Wales and is consistently ranked highly within the best in the UK.
+There are paths for walking from the village that lead to the Penrhys Trail.

+There are also three pubs in the area, The Colliers, The Miners and the Blue Scar.